zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

    It's an error to call this from a process other than a Supervisor.

-   :node: the desired configuration for the new supervised node process.
+   :param node: the desired configuration for the new supervised node process.

    :returns: an empty string on success or description of the error/failure.